moka-guys/mokabed/Bedmaker/Pan5275/Pan5275_Logfile.md

 The exon was padded by +/-30bp to be consistent with the rest of the regions in the bedfiles.

 Region added chrX:33357346-33357535

+This was repeated for sambamba.bed but the region has been padded by +/-10bp

+Region added chrX:33357366-33357515